Jaimilit/beyond-the-barbell/README.md

 * Hello Django - I created CRUD functionalities based on the examples of this walkthrough.
 [Django Documenation](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.
 * [Bootstrap Documenation](https://getbootstrap.com/)  was used to provide examples of Bootstrap functionality and building blocks.
-* [Code Institute WalkThroughs](https://codeinstitute.net/se/) "Hello Django" and "I Think Therefore I Blog" worked as inspiration and code examples.
+* [Code Institute WalkThroughs](https://codeinstitute.net/se/) "Boutique Ado" worked as inspiration and code examples.

 ## Content

 Information is fictional and created by me and I was inspired by my own CrossFit box [CrossFit Fabriken](https://www.cf-fabriken.com/).
 This is my CrossFit box and my inspiration for this project.
+I also used [Nordic Wellness](https://nordicwellness.se) as inspiration as I belong to this gymn as well.

 Though this information is in Swedish.
-They use an app called [Wondr](https://wondr.cc/en-gb/home) in which members book their own CrossFit sessions for the week.

 ## Media

-The one image was free to use from [Pexels](https://www.pexels.com/).
+My images were free to use from [Pexels](https://www.pexels.com/) and [Unsplash](https://www.unsplash.com/).

 ## Inspiration

-* This project was inspired by the "Hello Django" and the "I Think Therefore I Blog" projects from Code Institute.
+* This project was inspired by the "Boutique" and other projects from Code Institute.
- * Larisa LG's Readme.md file was used as a template for writing my own Readme.md.
+ * Farah Maria's Readme.md file was used as a template for writing my own Readme.md.
- * CrossFit Fabriken website and Wondr App were used as inspiration for my app.
+ * CrossFit Fabriken website was used as inspiration as well as Nordic Wellness.